duksctf/duksctf.github.io/_posts/2019-11-08-BlackAlps-Schnorr.md

 ---

 *Schnorr signature with a Blum-Blum-Schub PRNG to generate the nonce.
-Since the quadratic equation can be solves in the group the private key can be recover from two consecutive signatures.*
+Since the quadratic equation can be solved in the prime group the private key can be recover from two consecutive signatures.*

 <!--more-->